Sienci-Labs/Resources/longmill/assembly/ytsb-lm-electronics.md

 <img class="size-medium wp-image-1276 aligncenter" src="https://resources.sienci.com/wp-content/uploads/2021/05/6-09_v5-850x478.jpg" alt="" width="850" height="478" />

 Now, connect the emergency stop button to the control box via the connector on the top.
-You should be able to find your e-stop button (pictured on the right) in a bubble wrapped bag the #3 top carton.
+You should be able to find your E-stop button (pictured on the right) in a bubble wrapped bag the #3 top carton.
 Turn it on by rotating the button clockwise.
 You should see a red light on top of the box light up to confirm that everything is receiving power.

 <img class="size-medium wp-image-1164 aligncenter" src="https://resources.sienci.com/wp-content/uploads/2021/05/6-10_v3-850x460.jpg" alt="" width="850" height="460" />

-Once you’ve checked that the lights are turning on, press the e-stop button to turn it back off.
+Once you’ve checked that the lights are turning on, press the E-stop button to turn it back off.

 A note on the control box is that it will be limited in it's placement due to the length of the Z-axis motor cable.
-If you don't think you'll be using the on-board control buttons feel free to mount the box out of the way - the basic operations can be controlled via a USB cable and the e-stop.
+If you don't think you'll be using the on-board control buttons feel free to mount the box out of the way - the basic operations can be controlled via a USB cable and the E-stop.
 If you wish to place it further from the machine, extending the wires for that cable is quite straightforward either through the use of a soldering iron or through crimp-able wire extenders.
 <h2>Connecting the LongMill to your computer</h2>
 To manipulate your LongMill and send it files, you'll need a g-code sender which acts as the control software.
 We recommend using gSender, which is what we'll be using to show the next couple of steps and in the remaining part of the assembly.

 gSender works with any operating system: Windows / PC , Mac, Linux, and more.
 If you are not sure which type of Windows you are using, you are most likely using a 64 bit computer.
 You can try both and see which one starts.

-You can download gSender here: <a href="https://sienci.com/gsender/" target="_blank" rel="noopener">https://sienci.com/gsender/</a> Choose the download for you, and if you get stuck you can always reference here for more help: <a href="https://resources.sienci.com/view/gs-installation/" target="_blank" rel="noopener">https://resources.sienci.com/view/gs-installation/</a>
+You can download gSender here: <a href="https://sienci.com/gSender/" target="_blank" rel="noopener">https://sienci.com/gsender/</a> Choose the download for you, and if you get stuck you can always reference here for more help: <a href="https://resources.sienci.com/view/gs-installation/" target="_blank" rel="noopener">https://resources.sienci.com/view/gs-installation/</a>

 <img class="size-medium wp-image-2094 aligncenter" src="https://resources.sienci.com/wp-content/uploads/2021/04/gSender-download-850x346.png" alt="" width="850" height="346" />